lquincoso/MET-Museum-ML/README.md

-# ArtLens: MET Insights - Providing insights into the MET Museum's art collection, a nice blend of exploration and analysis.
+# ArtLens: MET Insights - Providing insights into the MET Museum's art collection.

 A web and ios application that provides an interactive online experience of the Metropolitan Museum of Art through their public API.